vishwakarma09/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 **Linux**
 <br>
 To run on a Linux system is not really much different.
 Download and extract into a directory in Linux, keeping the files in their folders.
 The executable that ships with the product is `LinuxChatScript64` (64-bit version) in BINARIES folder.
 You need to alter permissions to make it executable.
 Also, the Linux version defaults to server mode, so you should run it as:

     BINARIES/LinuxChatScript64 local

+This will NOT work if you have a 32-bit Linux and you will need to recompile on your machine.
+See `Installing and updating ChatScript` manual.

 **MacOs**
 <br>